edelahozuah/awesome-tls-security/README.md

 # awesome-tls-security
-A collection of (not-so, yet) awesome resources related to TLS, PKI and related stuff
+A collection of (not-so, yet) awesome resources related to TLS, PKI and related stuff.

+There is a bib version also (tlssec.bib)

 # Table of Contents